confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-push-query.md

 -   `from_item LEFT JOIN from_item ON join_condition`

-The WHERE clause can refer to any column defined for a stream or table, including the `ROWTIME` pseudo column. `where_condition` is an expression that evaluates to true for each record selected.
+The WHERE clause can refer to any column defined for a stream or table, including the `ROWTIME`, `ROWPARTITION`, and `ROWOFFSET` pseudo columns.
+`where_condition` is an expression that evaluates to true for each record selected.

 In the WHERE expression, you can use any operator that ksqlDB supports.
 For more information, see